-- receipt of the request for appeal, or whatever other period of time may have been agreed between the appeal officer and the customer or customer's representative or nominee. - 6.6 If the customer is dissatisfied with the outcome of the appeal they may ask the Local Government Ombudsman or Housing Ombudsman (if the case relates to housing management) to investigate the case.
+- Where a customer has been informed that their behaviour is unacceptable and advised of the action the Council is taking, they will be advised that the right of appeal should be made through the Council's complaints procedure. - Where legal proceedings are being taken against the customer, arising from the behaviour in question, the right of appeal will be suspended until those proceedings are concluded. - 6.3 If the customer is dissatisfied with the outcome of the appeal they may ask the Local Government Ombudsman or Housing Ombudsman (if the case relates to housing management) to investigate the case.

-7. How we record and review a decision on unacceptable behaviour
+7. How we review a decision on unacceptable behaviour